devzendo/transputer-macro-assembler/README.md

 ------
 Since the initial project using this assembler is eForth, and eForth has traditionally been written using Microsoft Macro Assembler 5.1, the syntax follows that assembler.
-Only a small subset of MASM's language is needed.
+Only a very small subset of MASM's language is needed.

 The following fragment illustrates most of the key syntax:
 ```